simeononsecurity/simeononsecurity.ch/content/posts/Chromium-ADMX-Templates.md

 # ChromiumADMX
 Proper ADMX Template for the Chromium Browser

+Brave, as a company, has failed to release ADMX templates for the Chromium Browser that may be installed at the same time as the Google Chrome templates.
+With that in mind, we've modified the Google Chrome ADMX templates to reflect the Chromium Browser's registry path and placed in tandum in the Google ADMX Folder in GPO.

 **These Policy Definitions are in a Pre-Alpha state.
 They should be used for testing purposes only**

 **Download the required files from the [GitHub Repository](https://github.com/simeononsecurity/ChromiumADMX)**